.jpg)

 Assessments customised to Mediaset's actual needs

-By building a collaborative relationship from the outset, Skillvue and Mediaset offered candidates assessments calibrated to the company's leadership model, validated by the HR team and aligned with Mediaset's actual needs.
+By building a collaborative relationship from the outset, Skillvue and Mediaset offered candidates assessments validated by the HR team and aligned with Mediaset's expectations.

 Luca Villari